 Asset Volatility and Capital Structure: Evidence from Corporate Mergers

-We exploit the cross-sectional variation in asset volatility and leverage changes around merger to identify the effect of firm risk on capital structure.
-We find that firms respond strongly to the diversifying effects of merger, partially through the choice of payment method.
-Our estimates imply that 33% of the post-merger increase in leverage and 27% of the decrease in cash are due to reduced firm risk.
-Our findings provide direct evidence for the coinsurance effect of merger on debt capacity.
+We exploit the cross-sectional variation in asset volatility and leverage changes around mergers to estimate the effect of firm risk on capital structure.
+We find that firms respond strongly to the diversifying effect of mergers, partially through the choice of payment method.
+Our estimates imply that 20\% of the post-merger increase in market leverage and 29\% of the decrease in cash are due to reduced firm risk.
+Our findings provide direct evidence for the coinsurance effect of mergers on debt capacity.
 They also suggest that firm risk is a first-order determinant of leverage, consistent with the trade-off theory of capital structure.

-Keywords: Capital structure, Mergers and acquisitions, Cash holdings
+Keywords: Capital structure, Mergers and acquisitions, Cash holding, Financial synergy

 Suggested Citation: Suggested Citation